NHAS/reverse_ssh/README.md

 link [OPTIONS]
 Link will compile a client and serve the resulting binary on a link which is returned.
 This requires the web server component has been enabled.
-	-t	Set number of minutes link exists for (default is one time use) -s	Set homeserver address, defaults to server --external_address if set, or server listen address if not.
+	-s	Set homeserver address, defaults to server --external_address if set, or server listen address if not.
 	-l	List currently active download links
 	-r	Remove download link
-	--goos	Set the target build operating system (default to runtime GOOS) --goarch	Set the target build architecture (default to runtime GOARCH) --name	Set link name
+	-C	Comment to add as the public key (acts as the name) --goos	Set the target build operating system (default runtime GOOS) --goarch	Set the target build architecture (default runtime GOARCH) --name	Set the link download url/filename (default random characters) --proxy	Set connect proxy address to bake it --shared-object	Generate shared object file
-	--shared-object	Generate shared object file --fingerprint Set RSSH server fingerprint will default to server public key --upx   Use upx to compress the final binary (requires upx to be installed) --garble	Use garble to obfuscate the binary (requires garble to be installed)
+	--fingerprint	Set RSSH server fingerprint will default to server public key --garble	Use garble to obfuscate the binary (requires garble to be installed) --upx	Use upx to compress the final binary (requires upx to be installed) --no-lib-c	Compile client without glibc

 # Build a client binary
 catcher$ link --name test